blacksmith-eth/blacksmith/README.md

 --etherscan-api-key blacksmith
 ```

+_Note: If this command fails see the Foundry Configuration section at the bottom of the README._

 Navigate to [http://localhost:3000](http://localhost:3000), click the connect wallet button, and choose Blacksmith.

 _Note: Refresh the page if the wallet modal fails to dismiss._